 Annual Re-Certification: Jenny Dickman shared on behalf of Mike Mayden (who was unable to be in attendance), PRS#1 was certified again by the National Firewise Organization.
 An annual survey of each property owner is required to maintain our certification.
 The survey details will be sent via email to all property owners.
 Please provide needed information and return as directed by email.

 Fall Clean up: Kim Zeydel shared the Fall woody debris clean-up is happening 9/25 through 9/27.
-A dumpster will be placed by Rick’s & Judy’s home for property owners to dispose of woody debris.
+A dumpster will be placed by Rich Urresti’s home for property owners to dispose of woody debris.
 (Same location as previously).

 Reflective Address Signs: Kim & Jolly Zeydel has walked the neighborhood to survey the presence of reflective address signs.
 All but 5 homes have appropriate addresses.
 Please install a reflective address sign, if you have not, and ensure it can be seen from the road to assist emergency services.